How We Build Search-Based Market Research

 👉 Based on search demand, Scarpa appears larger than La Sportiva on climbing shoes in the UK.

 This is not something I would have confidently assumed without data.
+It is an example of how search insights can challenge assumptions early.

 5. Stopping before drawing conclusions